 Having witnessed Lin Manuel Miranda’s dynamite, hip hop improvisational event Freestyle Love Supreme live in Boston prior to seeing Hamilton, it is easy to see some of the inspiration and contemporary influences on the renowned historical rap musical, Hamilton which centers around one of America’s founding fathers, Alexander Hamilton.
 As an illegitimate orphan immigrant from the West Indies, Hamilton created a legacy and became one of the forefathers of the constitution, but not without making enemies and causing scandal along the way.

-Lexus Broadway in Boston presents jukebox musical Ain’t too Proud: The Life and Times of the Temptations at Citizens Bank Opera House in Boston, MA through Sunday, May 1.
+Directed by Thomas Kail and inspired by the book, Alexander Hamilton by Ron Chernow, Broadway in Boston presents Tony award-winning Hamilton live and in person at the Citizens Bank Opera House in Boston, Massachusetts through March 12.
 Click here for more information and for tickets.

 One of Hamilton’s most memorable lines reflected on legacy.
 It is defined as “planting seeds in a garden you never get to see.”
 Hamilton has an innate urgency as big as Hamilton’s persistent and risk taking drive.
 Having emigrated from the West Indies where life was short to New York, Alexander knew many in the West Indies at that time did not expect to live past 20 as he arrived in New York with big aspirations according to the musical at 19 years old.

 Hamilton’s life was lived without a second to lose and the show emphasizes this with vigor, roaring cannons by sound designer Nevin Steinberg while Howell Binkley’s peak lighting blares in the distance for My Shot.
 In spite of a mountain of obstacles, Alexander knew this was his chance to rise up and bring the United States to freedom.